boobo94/boobo94.github.io/_posts/2021/10/2021-10-28-unserialize-php-in-nodejs.md

 ---
 title: Unserialize php in Javascript Nodejs
 summary: Unserialize is an opinionated function from PHP.
-Here you'll learn how to handle this in Nodejs.
+Here you'll learn how to handle this in Nodejs, even if you use a serialized string with special characters.
 categories: tutorials
 tags: nodejs js
 date: 2021-10-28 09:09:09 +0000